faceach/ETUI/doc/Code_Review_Essential.md

 	2. 'Position: fixed' need to get fixed. (use webkit transform!)

 	3. UI that combined by sprites will has gap between edges.

+	4. Font-size generally has 2 pixel larger then the one on mac or pc.

 3. IE6 compatibilities